booking-app-team-2/bookie-frontend/README.md

-# bookie-frontend
+# Bookie
-Frontend app for bookie.
+Frontend app for Bookie.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.0.0.